-Students may only bring a packed lunch if agreed one term in advance with the Senior Vice Principal or Principal, this must be done via letter.
-However, students are not allowed to bring in sweets or fizzy drinks.
+Students are not allowed to bring in sweets or fizzy drinks.
 If a student brings in anything forbidden by the academy then items will be confiscated and students will receive a sanction.

-4 Civility
+4. Civility

 This will help us to establish a genuine 3-way partnership between families, students and staff.
 A shared sense of purpose will ensure that Dixons Kings